 During my trip to Switzerland last week, I was looking forward to viewing these three mountains in a panoramic way during a hike down from the Schilthorn, which is a mountain peak on the opposite side (eastern side) of Lauterbrunnen Valley.
 But rather than look at these three divine creations with a kitschy legend clanking around in my head like cheap souvenirs, I took a few moments and searched the dusty Google library.
 Although there are variances in theories, the origin of Eiger is not the word for Ogre but for high peak or sharp peak, Mönch probably originated from Müncheberg because the mountain stands above Münche or meadows, and Jungfrau was Jungfrauenberge given by Augustinian nuns from Interlaken who owned grazing land high in this mountain.
 The one thing that is for sure is that the names have been twisted into a sick legend to grab the attention of the tourist.
 Note the sarcasm.
 But imagining a simpler time when nuns in the area had dairies and were struggling to survive in this rugged landscape without modern technology and unknowingly helping to create the modern image of the Alpine Swiss culture, and then possibly looking fondly on these three mountains and giving them true meaningful names makes for a better connection with these mountains, wouldn’t you agree?

 To get to the top of the Schilthorn, it is easiest to start from Stechelberg cable car station which is a short drive down the valley from Lauterbrunnen.
 From this station, a cable car takes you to Mürren, where you will change over to another cable car headed to Birg/Schilthorn.
 Traveling the mountains by cable car or cog railway is not cheap.
 A full roundtrip fare for an adult from Stechelberg to Schilthorn costs 102 swiss francs (about $105).
 However, if you catch it before 08:55 in the morning, it only costs 82 swiss francs.
 What I didn’t know at the time is that I could’ve saved a couple swiss francs if I had bought the brunch buffet inclusive in my ticket.
 At the top of the Schilthorn is a revolving restaurant with an all you can eat breakfast and lunch buffet where gluttons can stuff themselves with breakfast until they change the buffet at lunch time and then stuff themselves even more until 2:00pm all for the price of about 28 swiss francs – as if anyone is going up there to sit around and eat for five hours.
 If you buy the buffet inclusive with the ticket, it is 24.
 Either way, it is overpriced, but for the sake of Dionysius, bottomless cava is always available.
-For more information, click here for tariff rules and time schedules for the Schilthorn.
 The wait staff will try to persuade you to stick around and eat until 2:00pm, but my daughter and I had better things to do, and that was to hike down to one of our favorite Alpine villages, Gimmelwald, and along the way say hello to the Eiger, Mönch, and Jungfrau.
 Trust me, without clouds, these three are able to keep their eyes on everything you do the entire way down.
 My daughter and I stepped out into the 45F air, took our first hesitant steps down the loose shale-like stones along a path from the top, and began our descent from 2970m (9744ft).

 The first stop was just a short distance down the initial ridge at a rocky outcrop with great views of the landscape below us.
 The Birg cable car station sat perched off to the distant left peaking out of the low hung clouds.
 The Wasenegg ridge was partially hidden underneath an increasing flow of clouds coming up from the valley.
 But there, there right in front of us still clearly visible stood our audience on this day, like three guardians demanding respect and promising a fantastic hike in return.